MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Modify_views.md

     editable or meant to be inactive.
 Inactive is used in the Common Data Service to mark records as soft deleted as an alternate to physically deleting the records.

-5. You will add the Created On feild back to the View.
+5. You will add the Created On field back to the view.
 Click on the **+ Add Column** button located on the top right of the view.

 6. Select All and then select **Created On**.